-The term dog camp makes most people think of a facility that is basically the next step up from a standard kennel, where you can take your dog for an extended stay while you go off on vacation by yourself.
+The term dog camp makes most people think of a facility that is basically the next step up from a standard kennel, where you can take your dog for an extended stay while you are away.
 But the truth is there is much more to the term than meets the eye.
 In fact, there are quite a few different camp experiences that you can enjoy with your dog if that is something that interests you.

 Much like summer camps for kids, these are places that offer organized schedules of events that can include agility training, canine sports or just fun outdoor activities for you and your four-legged friend.
 They can range from day camps to overnight camps that span a course of several days or even a couple of weeks, and they can include everything from training lessons to seminars to communal meals and other events that bring you together with like-minded dog lovers.